 With other methods of air cleaning in use, why should you think about putting a UV light in your HVAC system?
 Consider these pluses:

 The evaporator coil in your HVAC system is routinely wet, particularly in the summer.
 By continuously shining UVC light on the coil, mold and bacteria are unable to take hold.

 2. Cleaner Indoor Air

-Media air filters can be effective at catching dust, pollen, dander and other large contaminants, but only the highest-rated HEPA filters can catch tiny bacteria and viruses.
+Media air filters can catch tiny bacteria and viruses.
 UV lights reduce the amount of microorganisms in the air without affecting airflow.

 3. Enhanced Efficiency

 By maintaining adequate airflow and keeping the equipment as clean as possible, UV lights help your HVAC system function more efficiently.
 This, in turn, lowers your energy costs from month to month.

 Clean equipment performs more evenly and malfunctions less frequently.
 It can even run years longer.

 5. Less Chance of Condensate Drain Line Clogs

 Air conditioners and high-efficiency furnaces produce condensate, which flows away into a nearby pipe.
 As the years go by, algae can obstruct the drain line.
 By stopping organic growth initially, UVC lights lower the risk of water damage from a clogged condensate drain pan.